ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 The `NFCController` class is the entrypoint into NFC for the user.

-When NCI integration is complete (phase 2), this class has to be provided with an `NCIDriver` instance.
+When NCI integration is complete (phase 2), this class will be able to drive a `NCIDriver` instance.
 For now, the one controller we support is the PN512, which implements the `NFCControllerDriver` class.
 This class is specific to the current MicroNFC release.

 It offers the following methods: